lampajr/toolscip/packages/clisci/README.md

 ## `clisci invoke`

-Command used to invoke a target smart contract's function starting from a smart contract's descriptor.
+invoke a target smart contract's function starting from a smart contract's descriptor.

 ```
 USAGE